unitymakesus/granitesolutions/wp-content/plugins/matador-jobs-lite/readme.txt

 Internationalization:

 - We discovered and fixed an issue causing two text strings that should be translatable to be not translatable.
-- We discovered and made translatable two text strings previously translatable.
+- We discovered and made translatable two text strings previously untranslatable.
 - We updated the Netherlands Dutch translation file, following feedback from our users.

 = 3.5.2 =